mcuntz/pyeee/docs/source/userguide.rst

 The numerical model `func` might return several outputs per model run, e.g. a time series.
-The Morris' sensitivity measures are calculated hence for each output, e.g. each point in time. :func:`~pyeee.screening.eee` can either take the arithmetic mean of all :math:`\mu*` or a weighted mean :math:`\mu*`, weighted by :math:`\sigma`.
+The Morris' sensitivity measures are calculated hence for each output, e.g. each point in time.
+Efficient/Sequential Elementary Effects :func:`~pyeee.screening.eee` can either take the arithmetic mean of all :math:`\mu*` or a weighted mean :math:`\mu*`, weighted by :math:`\sigma`.
 The keyword `weight==False` is probably appropriate if each single output is equally important.
 An example is river runoff where high flows might be floods and low flows might be droughts.
 One might want that the computer model reproduces both circumstances.
 An example for `weight==True` are fluxes to and from the atmosphere such as evapotranspiration.
 The atmosphere is more strongly influenced by larger fluxes so that sensitivity measures during periods of little atmosphere exchange are less interesting.
-Cuntz *et al.* (2015) argued that weighting by stndard deviation :math:`\sigma` is equivalent to flux weighting because parameter variations yield larger variances for large fluxes than for small fluxes in most computer models.
+Cuntz *et al.* (2015) argued that weighting by standard deviation :math:`\sigma` is equivalent to flux weighting because parameter variations yield larger variances for large fluxes than for small fluxes in most computer models.

 :func:`~pyeee.screening.eee` offers the same parallel mechanism as :func:`~pyeee.screening.ee`, using the keywords `processes` and `pool`, which is again a :any:`schwimmbad` `pool` object.

+:func:`~pyeee.screening.eee` also offers the possibility to sample parameters from different distributions of :any:`scipy.stats` with the keywords `dist` and `distparam`.

 One can give a `plotfile` name to check the initial fit to the `ntfirst` Elementary Effects.